Doxuno

 Insurance and Retirement:

-• Health insurance coverage (medical) in accordance with the Employer's group health plan, subject to eligibility requirements and waiting periods as specified in the plan documents
+• Health insurance coverage (medical) in accordance with the Employer's group health plan, subject to eligibility requirements and waiting periods specified in the plan documents

 • Dental and vision insurance coverage under the Employer's group plan